ssebs/ssebs-www/content/blog/minimacropad.md

 I decided to go with Python, and also make a small GUI so you can see what/where the macros are on your device.

-> Here's a link to the [Github Repo](https://github.com/ssebs/MiniMacroPad), however this version has been *deprecated* for the new Golang variant.
+> Here's a link to the [Github Repo](https://github.com/ssebs/MiniMacroPad), however this version has been *deprecated*.

 I used TKinter to get a grid of buttons showing, and setup a basic server to listen for button numbers.
 Once the server received a button press, it compared the number to the config file, and run the Actions for that Macro.
 This worked, but the user interface was ugly, and it was kinda slow.
 That's due to PyInstaller's `.exe` files including a Python virtual machine.